BS/MS Archaeology 4+1 Program

 If you're an archaeology undergraduate student considering future graduate studies, UIndy's archaeology 4+1 program may be for you.
 This undergraduate-to-graduate program allows you to complete the requirements for both a bachelor's degree and master's degree in archaeology in a minimum of five years.
 Within the degree program, you will also choose between a traditional archaeology or bioarchaeology track.

 Note: Students interested in graduate studies in forensics should apply to the master's in human biology program.

 How does it work?

 Undergraduates are able to apply to the 4+1 program during their sophomore year.
 Those who are not accepted can reapply as juniors.
 Accepted students will take three hours of introductory-level graduate courses each semester during their junior year, and more advanced classes beginning their senior year (or fourth year).
-These courses will count toward the master's degree, allowing the 2-year master's to be finished in 1 year.
+These courses will count toward both the undergraduate Archaeology bachelor's degree and the master's degree, allowing the 2-year master's to be finished in 1 year.
 Their fifth year will be exclusively devoted to advanced graduate classes and/or thesis research.

 This program is full time, with students taking classes during the day.

 In addition to completing undergraduate requirements, students must complete 36 hours of graduate coursework in three years, beginning in their junior year.
 Students must develop a thesis topic in their fourth year and complete the master's thesis in their fifth year.

 Want an idea of what your course load will look like?
 View the five-year curriculum guide ►